Antiz96/antiz.fr/content/blog/website-workflow.md

 ![alt_text](../../images/Jenkins_Update_Website_Job_Prd.png "Jenkins - Update Website Job Prod")

-This workflow aims to evolve and be improved over time but it's a good example of a simple; yet effective, flexible and reliable automated CI/CD workflow you can use to manage your projects! :smile:
+This workflow aims to evolve and be improved over time but it's a good example of a simple; yet effective, flexible and reliable automated CI / CD workflow you can use to manage your projects! :smile: